robkaleta/Data_Talks_DE2023/week_1_basics_n_setup/1_terraform_gcp/1_terraform_overview.md

     * Asks for approval to the proposed plan, and applies changes to cloud
 4. `terraform destroy`
     * Removes your stack from the Cloud
+5. `terraform refresh`
+    * Gets an idea of current infrastructure

 ### Terraform Workshop to create GCP Infra
 Continue [here](./terraform): `week_1_basics_n_setup/1_terraform_gcp/terraform`